The Quote Garden ™

 Life is a vale of tears in which there are moments you just can't stop giggling. ~Robert Brault, rbrault.blogspot.com

-We do have a zeal for laughter in most situations, give or take a dentist. ~Joseph Heller
+We do have a zeal for laughter in most situations, give or take a dentist. ~Joseph Heller, as quoted in The Reader's Digest, 1996

-Perhaps I know best why it is man alone who laughs; he alone suffers so deeply that he had to invent laughter. ~Friedrich Nietzsche
+Perhaps I know best why it is that man is the only animal who laughs: he alone suffers so deeply that he was compelled to invent laughter.
+The unhappiest and most melancholy animal is, as you may expect, the most cheerful. ~Friedrich Nietzsche (1844–1900)

 www.quotegarden.com/laughter.html